kingstondwight/site/_jobs/vice-president-finance-administration.md

 published: false

 ---
-**Vice President Finance & Administration- Boston, MA** !!
+**Vice President Finance & Administration- Boston, MA**

-A growing software as a service provider seeks a Vice President Finance & Administration to be responsible for financial planning and analysis, business finance partnering, budgeting, forecasting, financial statement preparation and strategy support.
+A growing, software-as-a-service provider seeks a Vice President Finance & Administration to be responsible for financial planning and analysis, business finance partnering, budgeting, forecasting, financial statement preparation and strategy support.

 This role will also oversee accounting activities related to financial statement preparation and analysis, accounts payable processing, billing and accounts receivable collection and compliance.
 The position reports to the Chief Operating Officer.